Arrowsmith School: Skepticism, evaluation and criticism

 According to a January 2015 announcement from the Archdiocese of Sydney, the two-year school trial in Sydney had "outstanding results".
 The Arrowsmith Program was incorporated into the Sydney Catholic School system in 2015 and expanded to include both primary and secondary school students.
 The data on which the evaluation was based were not provided in the announcement.
-The trial itself was strongly criticized by neuroscientists as misguiding.
+The trial itself was strongly criticized by neuroscientists as misguided.
 They contend the Arrowsmith school's claims of being research-based are unfounded.
 Dr Burrows was further reported to have expressed concern after directly inquiring with Barbara Arrowsmith for evidence and learning that neuroscientists were not involved with the Arrowsmith Program.

 In Canada, neuroscientist Adele Diamond and cognitive psychologist Linda Siegel—both based at the University of British Columbia in Vancouver—have expressed concerns similar to those of Castles and Coltheart.
-Both appeared in the 2008 a CBC documentary about the Arrowsmith program.
+Both appeared in the 2008 CBC documentary about the Arrowsmith program.
 Fixing My Brain which was filmed at the Arrowsmith School in Toronto.
 A portion of Siegel's highly critical commentary was removed by the documentary's producers prior to broadcast after Arrowsmith Young's lawyers threatened the CBC with a lawsuit for libel.
 Siegel was also the author of a 2003 report to the Vancouver School Board (VSB) on the efficacy of The Arrowsmith program.
 At the time, VSB was running a three-year trial of the program, funded in part by the Vancouver Foundation.
 According to Howard Eaton, the owner and Director of the Eaton Arrowsmith schools, Siegel's report had been influential in the VSB's decision to discontinue the pilot program.

 Siegel's study compared the outcomes after eight months for children with learning disabilities at two Vancouver elementary schools.
 In one school the children received the Arrowsmith Program.
 In the other, the children were enrolled in an Extended Learning Assistance Class (ELAC) which focused on reading and writing.
 Siegel found that the superior performance of the Arrowsmith children on the comprehension and spelling measures was statistically significant.
 However, she found no statistically significant differences on the other measures, although she stated that on those measures "ELAC performed at higher levels than Arrowsmith, often by a relatively large amount".
 Howard Eaton has stated that there were multiple problems with the design, sampling, and statistical analysis in Siegel's study, something which Siegel has also conceded.
 In 2013 Eaton co-authored a re-analysis of Siegel's data with professors William Lancee and Darren Irwin.
 Their conclusion was that the higher performance of the ELAC students in Siegel's study was not statistically significant.